wangyimian812/C-Projects-at-UWA/README.md

-Mini Compiler: Breathing Life into Code
-Built an exciting mini compiler in C that transforms raw code into structured brilliance!
+runml.c is an exciting mini compiler in C that transforms raw code into structured brilliance!
 Key features include smart comment removal, identifier validation, assignment symbol conversion, and automatic semicolon addition.
-With powerful error handling, this project showcases my passion for solving tough challenges and delivering elegant solutions
+With powerful error handling, this project showcases my passion for solving tough challenges and delivering elegant solutions.

+simulation.c is a dynamic virtual memory simulation in C, bringing memory management to life.
+I implemented advanced Local and Global LRU page replacement policies, handled multiple processes, and generated detailed, easy-to-read output files.
+This project demonstrates my love for systems programming and ability to handle complex processes with precision.